sleipner01/TimeMaster/readme.md

 ### Code Quality

 After running the application and test, a report over the code quality can be made with `mvn site`.
-It can be found at [`time-master/coverage/target/site/checkstyle-aggregate.html`](time-master/coverage/target/site/).
+It can be found at [`time-master/coverage/target/site/checkstyle-aggregate.html`](time-master/coverage/target/site/checkstyle-aggregate.html).
 A report over detected bugs is made as well.
 It can be found at each of the modules in `time-master/{module}/target/site/spotbugs.html`.

+### Javadocs

+HTML pages with documentation for every public or protected class/method can be generated with `mvn site`.
+Main HTML-file can be found at [`time-master/coverage/target/site/javadocs/index.html`](time-master/coverage/target/site/javadocs/index.html).
+To generate javadoc for all methods in a module (including private methods), start a terminal in the respective module and execute `mvn javadoc:javadoc`.

 <!-- ## Git conventions